Paisseon/paisseon/README.md

 - 「Vivy」                     Switch to state-based observers (with AsyncBytes-style cached progress) and fix images with nonstandard proportions
 - 「FilzaCrack + Erika」       Fix compatibility with language other than English and Danish
 - 「StarForge」                Add K2 support eventually
+- 「Ishtar」                   Open source it since the CSYP hack is no longer updated.
+After I update it to 0.0.4 with the latest version of Jinx